-Rhodiola (rhodiola rosea) has been used in Traditional Chinese Medicine for thousands of years.
-In studies it has been shown to lower cortisol, the stress hormone.
-It also increases energy, lowers both mental and physical fatigue, helps fight depression, supports and improves brain function and even helps with weight loss.
+Rhodiola (Rhodiola Rosea) has been used in Traditional Chinese Medicine for thousands of years.
+In studies, it has been shown to lower cortisol, the stress hormone.
+It also increases energy, lowers both mental and physical fatigue, helps fight depression, supports and improves brain function, and even helps with weight loss.

 Most people may be familiar with the candy version of licorice.
-But that version comes no where close to doing what licorice root can do.
+But that version comes nowhere close to doing what licorice root can do.
 Licorice root (glycyrrhiza glabra) is another herb common in Traditional Chinese Medicine.
 Licorice root easily helps to lower stress levels and helps adrenal function.
-But it is also proven to help with heartburn, is a natural ulcer remedy, helps relieve pain, can help with the symptoms of PMS and menopause and boosts the immune system.
+But it is also proven to help with heartburn, is a natural ulcer remedy, helps relieve pain, can help with the symptoms of PMS and menopause, and boosts the immune system.

 There is a caution with using licorice root.
 Regular versions of this herb are contraindicated for those with high blood pressure, liver and kidney issues as well as pregnant women.
 This is because a component of the herb, glycyrrhizin, can increase blood pressure and edema as well as reducing potassium levels.
 There is a type of licorice root that removes the glycyrrhizin.
 This type of licorice root is known as DGL licorice and does not cause the same side effects.

 American Ginseng (Panax quinquefolius) is another powerful adaptogen.
-Like other adaptogens it helps to reduce stress.
-It has also been shown to improve mood, stimulates brain function, boosts metabolism, reduces inflammation, balances blood sugar levels, helps fight cancer and helps lung function.
+Like other adaptogens, it helps to reduce stress.
+It has also been shown to improve mood, stimulates brain function, boosts metabolism, reduces inflammation, balances blood sugar levels, helps fight cancer, and helps lung function.

-I wanted to introduce you to the herbs that can play a part of helping you to better manage stress.
+I wanted to introduce you to the herbs that can play a part in helping you to better manage stress.
 But this post is an introduction to the herbs, not a comprehensive breakdown of what each herb can do, contraindications, history, etc. It’s up to you to learn more about an herb if you are considering taking it.
 Be sure to talk with your doctor about starting a new herb.
 Although these herbs are gentle, there may be contraindications with medications you may currently be on.